 The future of technology in manufacturing

-Looking ahead, it’s easy to see that the evolution of manufacturing will continue to be driven by new technological developments in the years to come.
+Looking ahead, it’s easy to see that the evolution of manufacturing will continue to be driven by advanced technology in the years to come.
 Some of the most exciting concepts anticipated include Industry 5.0, which builds on the integration of smart machines, AI and data analytics to drive further improvements in efficiency and sustainability.
 As automation becomes more sophisticated, it can enable “lights-out” manufacturing where robotic systems can be left to their own devices and achieve 24/7 production without human intervention.
 AI also has the potential to make predictive maintenance even more effective.

 Other technological advances include advances in automation, such as robots that perform assembly and material handling as well as dangerous or repetitive tasks and computerized maintenance management systems, which help reduce the need for on-site personnel.
 ATS is an industry leader in manufacturing and maintenance technology.
 We draw on our extensive expertise to help you implement a smart technology plan that’s right for you.